-The Foundation Stage team strive to create a welcoming atmosphere.
-We strongly believe that a positive relationship and effective communication between school and parents is essential.
+The Early Years team strives to create a welcoming atmosphere.
+We strongly believe that a positive relationship and effective communication between school and parent/carers is essential.
 By working together we will be able to provide the best possible start to school life for every child.